- Garden / Landscaping / Patio — 253

 - Doors / Garages — 110

 Difference of Split and Ducted Reverse Cycle Air Conditioning

 by Guest on May 7, 2014

-There are so many brands of reverse cycle air conditioning in today, so you definitely have a lot of options to choose from.
+There are so many brands of the reverse cycle air conditioning today, so you definitely have a lot of options to choose from.
 You can choose any reliable brand that you know, but buying a system is not that easy as well.
 This is because there are two types of reverse cycle air conditioning options– the ducted and the split.
-Below you can see the difference of the two so you can easily buy your own air conditioning system from the most reliable brand.
+Below you can see the difference between the two so you can easily buy your own air conditioning system from the most reliable brand.

 Ducted Air Conditioning

 A reverse cycle ducted air conditioning seemed to be the most appropriate to buy for cooling and heating your shop, office, home, or any commercial buildings.
 This is because it is cost-effective and the heating and cooling are done efficiently.
 You can control the system via remote control or wall-mounted control.
 There is also a fan speed and a timer that can be set manually or automatically.
 Your selected options will remain as is, not unless you change them again the next time.
 It is called ducted at the temperature from one place is connected to the others.
 This means that when it is too hot and you want the whole house to be cold, one click is okay, as air travels all over the place through pipes or ducts.
 You do not need to turn on several switches for each room just to turn on the air-con.
 This is quite difficult to install though.

 Split Air Conditioning